sp-95/python-lifecycle-training/README.rst

 isort
 =====

 **isort** simply stands for import sort.
 It is a Python utility/library to sort imports alphabetically and automatically separated into sections and by type.
 It provides a command-line utility, Python library, and `plugins for various editors`_ to quickly sort all your imports.

+For further information visit https://pycqa.github.io/isort/

 Installation
 ------------